Toxa-man/AnyBarWin/README.md

 AnyBarWin consists of 2 parts: `AnyBarWin` - server and `AnyBarWinClient` - client
 To start using application first run server and then change icons by using client from command prompt
 To see list of available commands run client without arguments

+## Details
+The app is using named pipes from WinApi.
+You can find auto-generated documentation by doxygen in `doc\html\index.html`